Wisconsin Court Records

 Columbia County Circuit Court

-400 DeWitt Street, PO Box 587
+400 DeWitt Street, P.O.
+Box 587

 Portage, WI 53901–0587